Xahau/xrpl-hooks-compiler/README.md

 allows skipping the checkout of the `llvm-project`, `wasi-sdk`, `hook-cleaner-c` and `quickjslite` submodules.

-## API Wrapper or c2wasm-api
+## API Wrapper or compiler-api

 This project includes node.js endpoint where you can send c files and it will return compiled binary as a response.
-Development of this api happens under c2wasm-api folder. c2wasm-api folder contains README.md which has further information about the project.
+Development of this api happens under compiler-api folder. compiler-api folder contains README.md which has further information about the project.

-## Developing c2wasm-api without building all the binaries
+## Developing compiler-api without building all the binaries

 Make sure you have Docker installed.
 Clone this project.
 Download latest bin.zip file from the releases of this GitHub repository, put